sherzodm8441/github-tutorial/README.md

  * Go to c9, gear-icon/SSH keys, copy the 2nd code and paste in Github and click Add SHH Key
  * To check if you did everything right, enter this command, `ssh -T git@github.com`, into the terminal
  * You should get the following message, `Hi <username>!
 You've successfully authenticated, but GitHub does not provide shell access.`
- * (Creating a SSH Key connection is a one time process.)
+ * (Creating a SSH Key connection is a one time process)